MoatLab/FEMU/tests/lcitool/libvirt-ci/README.rst

 images.
 This allows for use of custom runners for scenarios not served by the GitLab container based shared runners.

-The ``guests/`` directory provides the tooling and configuration for creating container and VM images to serve as the build and test environment for projects.
+The ``lcitool/`` directory provides the tooling and configuration for creating VM images and container templates (which can be used to create images) to get an isolated build and test environment for supported projects.

 The ``containers/`` directory provides a handful of helper images for performing common tasks that are not project specific, such as integrating with Cirrus CI for non-Linux builds, running code style checks and validating commit signoff.

+The ``docs/`` directory contains RST formatted documentation split logically by topics into individual documents.

 License
 =======